LarsEivind96/Kunstutstilling/README.md

 We have implemented both local storage and sessions storage in our project.

 Local storage is used for storing the user’s favorite SVGs.
-When the user presses the “Save as favorite” button on a specific SVG, a "favorite" key pointing to the index of the current SVG is stored in local storage.
+When the user presses the “Favorite” button on a specific SVG, a "favorite" key pointing to the index of the current SVG is stored in local storage.
+If the index of the current SVG is found in the local storage for favorites it is "unfavorited", otherwise, the SVG is added to the favorites.
 When a user enters the website (Home), a check is performed to see whether the user have one or more favorite SVGs stored in local storage.
 If so, a random favorite is displayed, otherwise any random SVG is shown.

 Session storage is used for saving the current theme displayed on the page.
 A theme is an object containing parameters describing what colors to use on the page.
 The object is stored in session storage as a JSON string and is parsed back to the original object when fetched.
 We were required to store the theme in session storage to maintain the same theme when routing between different components.